llaske/gsoc2020/README.md

 - Sugarizer look & feel: use of Sugar toolbar and palette
 - Sugarizer storage: load/save content into the Journal
-- Network integration: integrate Sugarizer presence to share the activity on the network so multiple users could play together
+- Network integration: integrate Sugarizer presence to share the activity on the network so that multiple users could play together
 - Responsive: content should adapt to any screen size, a fullscreen button should allow to mask the toolbar for smaller screens
 - Multi-device support: should work on any browser (Chrome, Firefox, Safari) and any platform (Android, iOS, Windows, Linux, MacOS) supported by Sugarizer
 - Tutorial: an integrated documentation should be integrated to explain each feature of the activity